benc-uk/smilr/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 You should use the `--prod` flag for a production build.

 ## API Endpoint Configuration
-:exclamation::speech_balloon: **Note.** The API endpoint for the backend data service must be set, there are two ways this is done, depending on if you are running in non production (e.g. from `ng serve`) or in production mode:
+The API endpoint for the data service must be set, there are two ways this is done, depending on if you are running in non production (e.g. locally with `ng serve`) or in production mode:

-- **Non production:** The API endpoint is set in [environment.ts](angular/src/environments/environment.ts), see comments in there for details. ***However in non-prod mode the value of this setting is always ignored*** as the InMemoryDbService intercepts all calls
+- **Non production:** The API endpoint is set in [environment.ts](angular/src/environments/environment.ts), see comments in there for details. ***However in non-prod mode the value of this setting is always ignored*** as the InMemoryDbService will intercept all calls
 - **Production mode:** The API endpoint is fetched dynamically at runtime, from the frontend server where it is set as an environmental variable.
 This is loaded using a call to a special API on the frontend server (see below) by a [ConfigService](angular/src/app/config.service.ts) which is loaded during app initialization.
 Note.
 The static config file [environment.prod.ts](angular/src/environments/environment.prod.ts) controls what variables **ConfigService** fetches

 ## UI Screenshot